ilisparrow/ros2bag_manager/README.md

 http://localhost:8000
 ```

+3. Enter your username in the header (optional, saved between sessions)

-3. Click "Browse" to select your bags folder (or type the path manually)
+4. Click "Browse" to select your bags folder
+   - Bags are automatically loaded when you select a folder
+   - Use the refresh button (⟳) to reload bags
    - Your folder selection is saved between sessions

-4. Click "Load Bags" to scan the folder for ROS2 bags
+5. Manage your bags:
+   - **Search**: Type in the search box to filter by name or date
+   - **Sort**: Choose from latest, oldest, biggest, or smallest
+   - **Rename**: Click the edit icon (✎) next to any bag name

-5. Select a bag from the list to view details
+   - **Select**: Click any bag to view detailed information

-6. Use the controls to:
+6. View bag details:
-   - Play bags with different speeds
+   - Compact table layout with all metadata
+   - Topics displayed in a clean grid
+   - Format type (MCAP or DB3)
+   - Size auto-formatted (GB/MB/KB)

+7. Play bags:
+   - Select playback speed (0.5x to 10x)
-   - Enable loop playback
+   - Enable loop mode for continuous playback
-   - Compress bags
+   - One-click play button

-   - Record new bags
+8. Record new bags (right panel):
+   - Leave name empty for auto-generated ROS2 naming
+   - Set optional duration limit
+   - Click "⟳ Refresh" to load available topics
+   - Click topics to select/deselect (chips turn green)
+   - Empty selection = record all topics
+   - Click the red "Record" button to start

 ## Features in Detail